nolar/kopf/docs/idempotence.rst

 Idempotence
 ===========

-Kopf provides the tools to make the handlers idempotent.
+Kopf provides tools to make the handlers idempotent.

 `kopf.register` function and `kopf.on.this` decorator allow to schedule arbitrary sub-handlers for the execution in the current cycle.